Command and control regulation: Application

 It has been suggested that if compliance reaches appropriate levels, there may be a good degree of certainty of environmental results.
 CAC regulation has the potential to lead to a more rapid resolution of certain environmental policy objectives.
 It may also provide clarity to those that are subject to the regulation.
 There may be a clearer understanding of what is required and how to meet those requirements.

 It has been argued that the use of the CAC approach to solve environmental problems can result in unexpected consequences if the application is conducted uncritically.
 Much of environmental policy to date has been associated with the term Disjointed Incrementalism.
 This term was coined by Lindblom and describes the small and often unplanned changes that have occurred in the field of environmental regulation.
 These changes in regulation often address small-scale problems with laws tuned towards the particular area of concern.
 This approach is criticised on the grounds that it does not take into account the wider causes of environmental issues.

 International environmental agreements

 Montreal Protocol

-The 1987 Montreal Protocol is commonly cited as a CAC success story at international level.
+The 1987 Montreal Protocol is commonly cited as a CAC success story at the international level.
 The aim of the agreement was to limit the release of Chlorofluorocarbons into the atmosphere and subsequently halt the depletion of Ozone (O3) in the stratosphere.

 There were a number of factors that contributed to Montreal’s success, these included: